 A blanket for your hands

-Made at Omega in Italy
+Made by Omega in Italy

-In 25 steps done by hand
+In 25 steps carried out by hand

-Nostalgic fans take note: we did a report on Omega in 2016 and you can find it here.
+Note to those feeling nostalgic: we did a report on Omega in 2016 and you can find it here.

 The only time a machine is involved is for some seams which are done on Singer sewing machines from the 1900s (they are still mechanical and not electric).

-How (correctly) to choose your size?
+How to (correctly) choose your size?

 So that they fit you like a glove